getgrit/gritql/README.md

 ## Acknowledgements

-GritQL uses [tree sitter](https://github.com/tree-sitter/tree-sitter) for all language parsers and benefits greatly from the Rust ecosystem.
+GritQL uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) for all language parsers and benefits greatly from the Rust ecosystem.

 GritQL is released under the MIT license.